bonfire-networks/website-blog/posts/bonfire-for-communities.md

 ### It looks like your community, not an off-the-shelf product or someone else's platform

 Bonfire ships with [16 themes](/themes), and you can build your own colours, fonts, and layout without writing code.
 And it goes further than a theme: your domain, your name, your masthead, your typography — the whole space reads as yours, with nothing of ours wedged between you and your people.
 Even paid community platforms like [Mighty Networks](https://www.mightynetworks.com/) rarely go that far: your community still lives in their app, with their name on it, on their terms.
+(We laid out the alternatives honestly — [see how Bonfire compares](/compare).)

 ![Screenshot of jacobin.social and the Jacobin Ghost site side by side: Bonfire carrying Jacobin's branding end to end](/img/jacobin/ghostbonfire.png)